aqutor/AirScript-Theme/README.md

 AirScript-Theme（Version:1.2.7）
 ===============
+To view the theme please visit https://www.airscr.com/ .
-For Chinese Version please visit https://www.airscr.com/archives/823.html .
+For Chinese version please visit https://www.airscr.com/archives/823.html .
 A theme for Typecho.
 It is a theme based on the default theme of Typecho 0.9 by AirScript.
 The adaptive theme is compatible with SSL.